• Skip to primary navigation

 Decide what you really want to do, and what can be avoided.

-Make a holiday donation to a charitable organization in their memory.
+Remember the deceased: Make a holiday donation to a charitable organization in their memory.
 Share photos and memories.
-Include your baby in your conversations and celebrations.
+Include your baby in conversations and celebrations.

-Volunteer at a soup kitchen.
-Ask someone who is alone to share the day with your family.
-Provide help for a needy family.
-Volunteer in a hospital on the holiday.
-Helping others may help you feel good.
+Do something for others: Volunteer at a soup kitchen, ask someone who is alone to share the day with your family, provide help to a family in need, volunteer in a hospital.
+Helping others may help you feel better.

 UAMS Health LogoUAMS HealthUniversity of Arkansas for Medical Sciences